 Cool completely before removing from the pan and breaking into separate slices.

 Store in an airtight container for up to 4 – 5 days.
 There's no need to store these cookies in the fridge.

 To freeze this shortbread, make sure it is cooled completely first.
 Wrap well in plastic wrap and freeze in a rigid freezer proof container, since these cookies are very delicate.

-Printable Recipe for Lemon Shortbread
+Printable Recipe Card for Lemon Shortbread

 Here's a printable recipe if you would like to add this lemon shortbread recipe to your kitchen files.